American Revolution: Black Americans

+Colonists, primarily Southern Patriots, were deeply angered by Dunmore's proclamation, which spread through all of the Thirteen Colonies and threatened to upturn the existing American racial hierarchy; it also played a major role in Southern support for American independence.
+Accusations that the British were encouraging slave rebellions were prominent features of Patriot propaganda, with Jefferson accusing George III in the 27 colonial grievances of having "excited domestic Insurrections among us".
+The historian Simon Schama argued that for Southern Patriots, "Theirs was a revolution, first and foremost, mobilized to protect slavery."

-The 1779 Philipsburg Proclamation expanded the promise of freedom for black men who enlisted in the British military to all the colonies in rebellion.
-British forces gave transportation to 10,000 slaves when they evacuated Savannah and Charleston, carrying through on their promise.
+The 1779 Philipsburg Proclamation expanded the promise of freedom for Black men who enlisted in the British military to all the colonies in rebellion.
+British forces gave transportation to 10,000 slaves when they evacuated Savannah and Charles Town, carrying through on their promise.
 They evacuated and resettled more than 3,000 Black Loyalists from New York to Nova Scotia, Upper Canada, and Lower Canada.
 Others sailed with the British to England or were resettled as freedmen in the West Indies of the Caribbean.
 But slaves carried to the Caribbean under control of Loyalist masters generally remained slaves until British abolition of slavery in its colonies in 1833–1838.

 More than 1,200 of the Black Loyalists of Nova Scotia later resettled in the British colony of Sierra Leone, where they became leaders of the Krio ethnic group of Freetown and the later national government.
 Many of their descendants still live in Sierra Leone, as well as other African countries.
+Despite the turmoil of the period, African-Americans contributed to the foundation of an American national identity during the Revolution.
+Phyllis Wheatley, an African-American poet, popularized the image of Columbia to represent America.

-Effects of the Revolution
+Effects of the revolution

 After the Revolution, genuinely democratic politics became possible in the former American colonies.
 The rights of the people were incorporated into state constitutions.
 Concepts of liberty, individual rights, equality among men and hostility toward corruption became incorporated as core values of liberal republicanism.
+The new United States government was empowered to undertake its own project of territorial expansion and settler colonialism.
 The greatest challenge to the old order in Europe was the challenge to inherited political power and the democratic idea that government rests on the consent of the governed.
-The example of the first successful revolution against a European empire, and the first successful establishment of a republican form of democratically elected government, provided a model for many other colonial peoples who realized that they too could break away and become self-governing nations with directly elected representative government.
+The example of the first successful revolution against a European empire, and the first successful establishment of a republican form of democratically elected government without monarchy or any inherited political authority, provided a model for many other colonial peoples who realized that they too could break away and become self-governing nations with directly elected representative government.